All guides

 2. Radial gradients

-Color radiates outward from a center point — great for spotlight effects and glows.
+Color radiates outward from a center point.
+Great for spotlight effects, depth on card backgrounds, and soft glows behind hero content.

 3. Conic gradients

 A CSS gradient loads in zero milliseconds and scales to any resolution.
-There's no reason to use a gradient image in 2026.
+There's no reason to use a gradient image.

 Gradient patterns that work in real products